 Composition is the best way to showcase one’s creativity.
 Composition is the arrangement of elements in relation to one another.
 Look at a scene and find new and unique ways to place your bride, groom, or bride and groom together.

-Just make sure that the angles are still flattering to your couple, and that your composition still adheres to basic rules- such as, the rule of thirds or having more negative space in the implied sense of movement.
+Ensure that the angles are flattering to your couple and that your composition still adheres to basic rules.
+Such as the rule of thirds or having more negative space in the implied sense of movement.

 18. Ensure the Photographs Fit Your Portfolio Quality

 The only basis your couple has on what you can deliver is based upon your photography portfolio.
-Make sure that the photographs you take match or exceed the quality in your portfolio, the last thing you need is a disappointed bride.
+Make sure that the photographs you take match or exceed the quality of your portfolio.
+The last thing you need is a disappointed bride.

 Depending on where you live, you may be obligated to issue a refund by legal matters if your product doesn’t match the quality standards you set in your portfolio.